Happy-Ferret/Trigger-Community/README.md

 * Linux - [Github :: Noitidart / ostypes - ostypes_x11.jsm L1128-L1578](https://github.com/Noitidart/ostypes/blob/master/ostypes_x11.jsm#L1128-L1578)
 * Mac - [Github :: Noitidart / ostypes - ostypes_mac.jsm L630-L747](https://github.com/Noitidart/ostypes/blob/master/ostypes_mac.jsm#L630-L747)

-You can instead set `codename` to a string of the number surrounded by single quotes.
+You can instead set `codename` to a string of the code number surrounded by single quotes.
 For example, the code "XK_A" corresponds to a number value of 65 - so calling `system.input.sendKey("XK_A")` is the same as calling `system.input.sendKey("'65'")`

 *Important Notes* There are future plans to make the keys cross platform, and the platform dependent keys will maintain the platform prefix.
-This was already implemented for Windows, so any "VK_" prefix should not be used - example: if the keyname us "VK_A" just send "A".
+This was already implemented for Windows, so any "VK_" prefix should not be used - example: if the code name is "VK_A" just send "A".

 ### system.path
 This module provides information and methods on the system file paths.